Webhook setup

 How to integrate with Bud webhooks

-You must provide an endpoint that we can call to send data about the callback (this will be the webhook URL set in the Bud Console).
+You must provide an endpoint that we can call to send data about the webhook (this will be the webhook URL set in the Bud Console).
 This means that the endpoint must be publicly reachable.

 Open banking aggregation webhooks: